 To make matters worse, many people turn to nutritional strategies that create short-term boosts in memory, focus and concentration, but end up leaving you with long-term brain health problems.
 For example:

 Coffee and other caffeinated products can help you focus temporarily.
 However, it also spikes cortisol levels (especially in those already under mental stress), and chronically high levels of cortisol correlate with long-term cognitive impairment, poor memory and poor emotional regulation.

 Sugary products can momentarily boost your energy while you’re focusing and concentrating, but a study published in Diabetes Care warns that "changes in [blood sugar] rapidly affect cerebral function" and can impair your brain function and mood.

 Instead of using short-term stimulants like sugar or caffeine, think long term.
 With the right diet and supplements, you can give your brain everything it needs for maximum performance and dialled-in concentration.
-So what foods will help you focus?

 Get your free braincare guide